JuliaAttic/CUDNN.jl/README.md

 ## Other Tensor Functions

-`cudnnTransformTensor(alpha::Number, src::Tensor, beta::Number,
+`cudnnTransformTensor(alpha::Number, src::CudaArray, beta::Number,
-dest::Tensor)` computes alpha * src + beta * dest and places the
+dest::CudaArray)` computes alpha * src + beta * dest and places the
 result in dest.
 Both beta and dest are optional and are set to 0 and ones(src) respectively if not specified.

-`cudnnAddTensor(bias::Tensor, src::Tensor)` adds the values in the bias tensor to the src tensor.
-The dimensions n,w,h of the bias tensor must be 1 and the dimension c of the two tensors must match.
-There are other modes of operation specified by the mode keyword argument documented in the C library reference.
-The default mode is compatible with `cudnnConvolutionBackwardBias`.

-`cudnnSetTensor(src::Tensor, value::Number)` sets each element of the src Tensor to value.  `fill!(src, value)` is defined to call this function.
+`cudnnSetTensor(src::CudaArray, value::Number)` sets each element of
+the src tensor to value.  `fill!(src, value)` is defined to call this function.

-`cudnnScaleTensor(src::Tensor, alpha::Number)` scales each element of
+`cudnnScaleTensor(src::CudaArray, alpha::Number)` scales each element
-the src Tensor with alpha.  `scale!(src, alpha)` is defined to call this function.
+of the src tensor with alpha.  `scale!(src, alpha)` is defined to call this function.